Chicago Gaylords

-The Almighty Gaylords Nation is a Chicago street gang founded in the early 1950s.
+The Almighty Gaylords Nation is a European American Chicago street gang founded in 1952.
 The gang is part of the People Nation alliance and are known for disrupting rival gangs near Kilbourn Park.

 Origins and history

 The Almighty Gaylords Nation, founded in 1952, is one of Chicago's oldest street gangs, originating in the West Town neighborhood at the intersection of Grand Avenue and Noble Street.
-Initially composed mostly of Italians, it also included some Mexican Americans, reflecting the ethnic diversity of the area, which was recognized as one of Chicago's "Little Italies".
+Initially composed mostly of Italians, it also included some Latino Americans, reflecting the ethnic diversity of the area, which was recognized as one of Chicago's "Little Italies".
 Their initial claimed street corners included Huron and Throop, where they frequented Angie's, Grand and Ogden, and Ohio and Noble.

 The Gaylords quickly gained control over approximately half of the West Town area and all of Noble Square, establishing clubhouses and baseball teams.
 By the late 1950s, their primary clubhouse was located at the corner of Ohio and Noble Street.
 Among their earliest rivals were the C-Notes, Lazy Gents, and Playboys.
-Notable original Ohio and Noble Gaylords included Anthony "Johnny Boy", Anarina, and Bobby Shipbaugh.
-There were other clubs in Chicago with the name Gaylords, unrelated to the Gaylords of West Town/Noble Square, such as the Little Village Gaylords, which formed in 1950 and disbanded during the Vietnam War when many members enlisted, and the Gaylords club in the Taylor Street area, which originated sometime before 1954.
+Notable original Ohio and Noble Gaylords included Anthony "Johnny Boy" Anarina, and Bobby Shipbaugh.
+There were other clubs in Chicago with the name Gaylords (unrelated to the Gaylords of West Town/Noble Square) such as the Little Village Gaylords, which formed in 1950 and disbanded during the Vietnam War when many members enlisted; and the Gaylords club in the Taylor Street area, which originated sometime before 1954.

 In the 1960s, the Gaylords expanded their territory into the Pilsen neighborhood, particularly at 18th and Western, and notably in Logan Square, Lawndale, Altgeld, and Kilbourn Park.
-As middle-class Whites moved to the suburbs, leaving poor Whites in increasingly Puerto Rican, Mexican, and African American city slums, more turf became available for the Gaylords.
+As European-American middle-classes moved to the suburbs, leaving poor Whites in increasingly Latino American (specifically Puerto Rican and Mexican) and black slums, more turf became available for the Gaylords.
 By 1979, during the peak of their influence, the Gaylords ranked as the fourth most powerful gang in Chicago, boasting around 1,500 members.
 They were known as "Chicago's largest White street gang...considered a violent, bigoted outfit."
 In 1970, they were suspected of involvement in the murder of a black Chicago citizen named Joe Henson, although no charges were filed.
 A later feature article in the Chicago Reader alleged police and political cover-up.